-Beginning: Upon grant of the coastal permit Sanford will begin the collection of at least 12 months' pre-development environmental monitoring data at and around one of the Two Farming Areas.
-Detailed design will also be able to occur within this period.
+Beginning: Upon grant of the coastal permit Sanford will begin the collection of at least 12 months' pre-development environmental monitoring data at and around each of the Five Farming Areas.
+Pre-development environmental monitoring for Stages 2 and 4 will likely be undertaken as part of the pre-development monitoring for Stages 1 and 3 respectively.

-Simultaneously Sanford will bring forward the consenting, construction and build of its new freshwater smolt hatchery (the site has already been acquired) and acquire land for its new build King salmon processing plant.
+Detailed farm design will also be able to occur within this period.
+Simultaneously Sanford will bring forward the consenting, construction and build of its new freshwater smolt hatchery (the site has already been acquired) and acquire land for its new build King salmon processing plant - both of these applications are also put forward as Fast Track Schedule 2A.
 It is anticipated that in-water development begins at year two.

-Completion: It is anticipated that each stage of development (plus 5,000 tonnes of production) will take up to five years to achieve and certify, and it will take ~20 years for the open ocean new farm project to reach full development.
+Completion: It is anticipated that each stage of development (plus 5,000 tonnes of production) will take up to five years to achieve and certify, and it will take ~20 years for the project to reach full development.